Maryanko wins Individual High Point; Six Buckeyes earn All-American laurels

 Fernandez lettered for the Buckeyes from 2000-03

-In her first three seasons, Fernandez has helped lead the Buckeyes to a U.S Collegiate National titles in 2015, 2017 and 2018 as well as a U.S Senior National Championship in 2014.
-She has also helped the team to a pair of U.S. Collegiate runner-up finishes.
+As an assistant coach, Hyatt has helped lead the Buckeyes to three U.S Collegiate National titles in 2015, 2017 and 2018 as well as a U.S Senior National Championship in 2014.
+She has also helped the team to three U.S. Collegiate runner-up finishes.
 She was named to the U.S. Synchro Contributor of the Year in 2014 for her efforts.

-Fernandez also excelled in the classroom.
-A three-time member of the U.S. Collegiate Academic Team, Fernandez was a three-time Academic All-Big Ten honoree and four-time Ohio State Scholar-Athlete.
-A 2003 Big Ten Conference Medal of Honor Finalist, Fernandez was among a group of student-athletes who were recognized for proficiency in both academics and athletics.
-During the 2003 season, Fernandez was presented with the Leann Grimes-Davidge Award.
+Hyatt also excelled in the classroom.
+A three-time member of the U.S. Collegiate Academic Team, Hyatt was a three-time Academic All-Big Ten honoree and four-time Ohio State Scholar-Athlete.
+A 2003 Big Ten Conference Medal of Honor Finalist, Hyatt was among a group of student-athletes who were recognized for excellence in both academics and athletics.
+During the 2003 season, Hyatt was presented with the Leann Grimes-Davidge Award.
 Awarded annually, the Leann Grimes-Davidge Award is given to a female athlete who reflects Grimes-Davidge's outstanding qualities of athletic performance, scholarship, character, campus or community involvement and leadership.

-Prior to returning to campus, Fernandez was the national team coach for Preselección de Panama Nado Sincronizado, the inaugural national team of Panama.
+Prior to returning to campus, Hyatt was the national team coach for Preselección de Panama Nado Sincronizado, the inaugural national team of Panama.